Julien-Elie/usenet-signcontrol/README.md

 - **PGP2\_COMPATIBILITY**

 Whether compatibility with MIT PGP 2.6.2 (or equivalent) should be kept.
 Though this is now fairly obsolete, a few news servers still haven't been updated to be able to process newer and more secure signing algorithms.
-Such servers do not recognize recent signing algorithms;
-however, current news servers may refuse to process messages signed with the insecure MD5 algorithm.
+Such servers do not recognize recent signing algorithms; however, current news servers may refuse to process messages signed with the insecure MD5 algorithm.

 Possible values are `True`, `False` or `Only` (default is `False`).

-When set to `True`, **signcontrol** will generate two control articles: one in a format compatible with MIT PGP 2.6.2 (or equivalent) and another with a newer and more secure format.
+When set to `True`, **signcontrol.py** will generate two control articles: one in a format compatible with MIT PGP 2.6.2 (or equivalent) and another with a newer and more secure format.
 Sending these two control articles will then ensure a widest processing.

-When set to `False`, **signcontrol** will generate control articles in only a newer and more secure format.
+When set to `False`, **signcontrol.py** will only generate control articles in a newer and more secure format.

-When set to `Only`, **signcontrol** will generate control articles in only a format compatible with MIT PGP 2.6.2 (or equivalent).
+When set to `Only`, **signcontrol.py** will only generate control articles in a format compatible with MIT PGP 2.6.2 (or equivalent).

 - **ID**

 The ID of the PGP key used to sign control articles.
 Note that if you do not already have a PGP key, it can be generated by **signcontrol.py**.
 As for Usenet hierarchy management is concerned, the ID is usually a mere e-mail.

 - **MAIL**

 The e-mail from which control articles are sent.
 It is usually the ID of the PGP key used to sign them.

 - **HOST**